freshinstall/kettle/README.md

 Kettle is a configuration backup-restore tool for Debian-based OSs like Pop_OS.
 It uses a standard file format to save data in the system and restore it to another system (or reinstallation).
 It can also be used for sharing standard configuration environments, such as a video editing setup, Node.js development, etc.

 ### File format
-Freshinstall uses a standard file using the file extension `.ket`.
+Kettle files (called 'kettles') use the file extension `.ket`.
 Despite this, the file contains a standard tar archive, which makes creating these files by hand very simple.
 The structure of a `.ket` file is below:
 ```
 /
 /data/